aritrac/WebDeveloper/ReadMe.txt

 The Forms contains basic html to help understand labels forms input types and simple validations and how does a form really work as a container

+The CSSDemo contains basic introduction to CSS styling and CSS selectors and pseudo selectors

 The Exercise1 contains the solution of the Welcome Demo tutorial

 The Exercise2 contains the solution of the Image and Anchor tag